The Custom Neoprene Molding Experts

 Chemical Designation: Chloroprene (CR)

-Molded neoprene rubber is an all-purpose resilient polymer/elastomer because it provides resistance to corrosion from chemicals.
-Neoprene demonstrates resilience, tear resistance and tensile strength.
-Additionally, it is abrasion resistant and has admirable compression set properties.
+Molded neoprene rubber is a versatile and resilient polymer/elastomer, renowned for its resistance to chemical corrosion.
+Neoprene molding produces materials that demonstrate excellent resilience, tear resistance, and tensile strength.
+Additionally, neoprene is abrasion-resistant and exhibits admirable compression set properties.

 What is Neoprene Rubber?